 Day 5 — Tabin Wildlife Reserve

-Take an early morning 4x4 safari, then after breakfast, hike to the mud volcano, where salt-enriched mud bubbles up and attracts many different animals.
+Take an early morning nature walk, then after breakfast, hike to the mud volcano, where salt-enriched mud bubbles up and attracts many different animals.
 Climb the observation tower for great views of the surrounding forest.
 Learn about Sumatran rhino conservation efforts during a special meeting with the executive director of the Borneo Rhino Alliance.
-In the evening, go on safari in search of nocturnal fauna.
+In the evening, walk the lodge grounds in search of nocturnal fauna.
 (1–2 miles hiking, 2 hours) Tabin Wildlife Resort (B,L,D)

 Travel to the valley of the Danum River, known for its 169 square miles of virtually undisturbed primary rain forest.
-Spend three days exploring the many nature trails on your own or with a guide.
+Spend three days exploring the local nature trails on your own or with a guide.
 Keep an eye out for rare species, including the pygmy elephant, clouded leopard, Bornean gibbon, and maroon langur.
-Bird life is equally diverse, with some 275 recorded species.
+Bird life is especially diverse, with some 275 recorded species.
 Take a guided night hike when the forest is vibrant with wildlife.
-Watch a dazzling sunrise over the valley from atop an observation tower—and enjoy breakfast with a stunning view.
-Hike to a nearby waterfall and take a refreshing dip in the rock pools; go on a canopy walk in the treetops surrounding our lodge; venture out on night safaris to experience the forest when it is vibrant with wildlife.
-(Day 6: 1–2 miles hiking, 2 hours; Day 7: 1–2 miles hiking, 2 hours; Day 8: 1–2 miles hiking, 2 hours) Borneo Rainforest Lodge (B,L,D daily)
+Watch a dazzling sunrise over the valley from atop an observation tower—and enjoy a light breakfast with a stunning view.
+Stretch your legs on a moderately challenging hike to a nearby waterfall; go on a canopy walk in the treetops surrounding our lodge; venture out on night safaris to experience the forest when it is vibrant with wildlife.
+(Day 7: 1–2 miles hiking, 2 hours; Day 8: 1–2 miles hiking, 1-2 hours) Borneo Rainforest Lodge (B,L,D)